GrindCrusher/wise-software-docs-storage/enterprise/04-customers/02-account.md

 # Convenience Fees

-Lastly, convenience fees can be applied to manually ran card, vault or by auto pay.
+Lastly, convenience fees can be applied to a manually ran card, vault or by auto pay.
 The fees may be applied per customer.
 The maximum amount is 4% and is dictated by AMEX / Master Card.